 - Extent of treatment: The number of treatment sessions required will depend on the severity of your varicose veins.
 More treatment sessions mean additional costs.

-- Other costs: Varicose veins treatment may require you to undergo some medical tests.
+- Other costs: Varicose vein treatment may require you to undergo some medical tests.
 The materials used during the procedure (e.g. medications or compression stockings) and follow-up appointments can also add to the overall costs.

 Risks and Complications